 The Australian Government recognises that homelessness is a complex issue that affects many Australians.
 It requires a long-term and systematic effort across agencies, sectors, and the community.

-While state and territory governments are responsible for service delivery, the Commonwealth supports state and territory governments in their role of providing services to the homeless, or those at risk of homelessness, with funding through the National Affordable Housing Agreement and the National Partnership Agreement on Homelessness.
+While state and territory governments are responsible for service delivery, the Commonwealth supports state and territory governments in their role of providing services to the homeless, or those at risk of homelessness, with funding through the National Affordable Housing Agreement (NAHA) and the National Partnership Agreement on Homelessness (NPAH).

-The Government invests approximately $23.8 million per annum for the Reconnect program which assists young people who are homeless, or at risk of homelessness.
+The Government has also committed $23 million to the Reconnect program which assists young people who are homeless, or at risk of homelessness.

 Reconnect is a community based early intervention and prevention program for young people aged 12 to 18 years (young people aged 12 to 21 for Reconnect Newly Arrived Youth Specialist services), who are homeless or at risk of homelessness, and their families.
 Reconnect assists young people to stabilise their living situation and improve their engagement with family, work, education, training and their local community.

 Further, the Government announced in the 2017-18 Budget a package of initiatives to develop alternative sources of capital for social and affordable housing, this includes: